Olical/EventEmitter/README.md

     npm install dox dustjs-linkedin

+Or by running `tools/deps.sh` to fetch all dependencies required by the repository.

 Then you can run `tools/doc.sh` to build from the JSDoc comments found within the source code.
 The built documentation will be placed in `docs/api.md`.
 I actually keep this inside the repository so each version will have it's documentation stored with it.

 ## Minifying

 You can grab minified versions of EventEmitter from [the downloads page](https://github.com/Wolfy87/EventEmitter/downloads).
 If you need to build a custom version then you will first need to install the uglifyjs node module (`npm install uglify-js`) and then you can run `tools/dist.sh`.
+You can also fetch the dependencies by running `tools/deps.sh`.
 The script takes one optional argument which specifies the version that should be placed in the minified files name, `4.0.0` for example.
 If not passed then it defaults to `dev`.

 So with a version passed you will get a file name like `dist/EventEmitter-4.0.0.min.js`, without one you will be left with this `dist/EventEmitter-dev.min.js`.